 Once students begin their junior year, they enter a cohort structure of learning.
 They will remain in that cohort of classmates with an assigned cohort professor for their junior- and senior-year courses.
 This allows them to acquire hands-on practice and teamwork skills in a stable, collaborative learning environment.

 To enter into a cohort, students must pass through the Continuance Gate.
 Students who are close to finishing their general education requirements and their core classes (CINE 201, 202, & 203) qualify to complete a Continuance Gate submission form.
 Typically, students qualify in their sophomore year.

 Learn more about the Continuance Gate submission process.

-Students who graduate with a B.S. in Cinematic Arts are eligible for hire in Hollywood productions, government agencies, media companies, non-profits, and media-producing churches.
-Graduates leave with a:
+Students who graduate with a B.S. in Film Production and Content Development are eligible for hire in Hollywood productions, government agencies, media companies, non-profits, and media-producing churches.

 Graduates leave with: